jepsen-io/elle/README.markdown

 Elle is a transactional consistency checker for black-box databases.
 Based purely on client observations of transactions, and given some minimal constraints on datatypes and operations, it can tell you whether that observation exhibits a variety of transactional anomalies.
-Like a clever lawyer who knows her hair-care rules, Elle looks for a sequence of events in a story which couldn't possibly have happened in that order, and uses that inference to prove the database isn't telling a consistent story.
+Like a clever lawyer, Elle looks for a sequence of events in a story which couldn't possibly have happened in that order, and uses that inference to prove the story can't be consistent.

 In a nutshell, Elle is: